Submission deadline extended to 14 November 2014!

 We’ll be screening and awarding some amazing prizes to talented young filmmakers who submit their short films to the festival.

-We also have Future Film Festival Awards, supported by The Chapman Charitable Trust with prizes of £500 for the best short films made by young filmmakers in our fiction, documentary and animation+ categories.
-And we also have a new Best International Film Award, supported by London School of English/LondonSchool Trust with a cash prize of £500 and financial support to the winner young filmmaker to attend the Future Film Festival from overseas.
-Best of all it’s free to enter your short film to the festival.
+We also have Future Film Festival Awards, supported by The Chapman Charitable Trust with prizes of £500 for the best short films made by young filmmakers in our fiction, documentary and animation+ categories, and a new Best International Film Award, supported by London School of English/LondonSchool Trust with a cash prize of £500 and financial support to the winner young filmmaker to attend the Future Film Festival from overseas.
+On top of that our two new BFI Raw prizes of £5000 and industry mentoring will recognise and support young filmmakers with raw talent to develop their skills, make a new film and progress their careers.
+Best of all it’s free to enter your film to the festival.